Wymington: Prehistory and Roman settlement

-Middle ages
+Middle Ages

 Evidence of Saxon settlement was uncovered during an expansion of the Wymington school.
 Shards of early to middle Saxon pottery were discovered in ditches that had probably been dug in the 12th to 13th century.
-Wymington was recorded in the Domesday Book of 1086 as a parish within the Hundred of Willey, a part of the barony held by Alured de Lincoln.
-Four tenants were referenced in the survey, two of whom held manors.
+Wymington was recorded in the Domesday Book of 1086 as a parish within the Hundred of Willey, a part of the barony held by Alured de Lincoln, with a population of 23 households.

-Lords of the Wymington manors
+The Wymington manors

-The lordship of the Wymington manors was held by numerous individuals influential in 14th and 15th century English royal politics.
-By the 1350s, John Curteys had taken possession of one of the larger of two manors in the parish.
-Curteys, who was mayor of the wool staple of Calais, held considerable wealth.
+The lordship of the Wymington manors was held by numerous individuals influential in English royal politics from the 13th to 15th centuries.
+The Domesday Book references four tenants in Wymington, two of which held manors.
+The larger of the two was held by one Walter the Fleming (possibly Walter of Douai), and was attached to the barony of Wahull at least until 1372, and possibly as late as 1515.
+Sometime after the Battle of Northampton in 1264, Henry III granted the manor to William de Columbers.
+Following the Dictum of Kenilworth in 1268, Columbers transferred the manor to Roger de Noers (also Nowers).

+John Curteys took control of the de Noers manor by the 1350s.
+Curteys, who was mayor of the wool staple of Calais, was known to have held considerable wealth.
 He provided funds to re-build the village church, completed in 1377, and made a loan to Richard II in the sum of £20 in 1379, an extremely substantial amount at the time.
-The church is the only remaining medieval building in the village.
+The church is the only remaining medieval building in the village, and is a noted example of medieval British architecture.
 On Curteys's death in 1391, control of the manor passed to his wife, Albreda.

 The village's connection to Richard II and the crown continued when Sir Thomas Brounflete (also Brounflet or Bromflet), the king's Chief Butler and cupbearer, was granted lord of the manor at Wymington in 1397 on Albreda Curteys's death.
 Brounflete would go on to be the comptroller of the household of Henry IV.
 Sir Thomas's son, Henry, inherited the manor in 1430, and was sent as an ambassador of Henry VI to the Council of Basel in 1434.
 In 1448, Henry VI made him Lord Vesci (or Veysey).
-On Henry's death in January of 1468 lacking a male heir the manor and all of his other holdings in Bedfordshire and Buckingham was sold off by the executors of his estate, with the proceeds going to charity and to the church.
+When Henry died without a male heir in January, 1468, the manor and all of his other holdings in Bedfordshire and Buckingham was sold off by the executors of his estate, with the proceeds going to charity and to the church.

-In the late 1500s Henry Stanley, the 4th Earl of Derby and grandson of Henry VII, came into possession of the manors.
+In the late 1500s Henry Stanley, the 4th Earl of Derby and grandson of Henry VII, came into possession of the manor.
 In 1591, Henry, and later his son Ferdinando Stanley, 5th Earl of Derby, began to sell off large portions of Wymington to the manor in Podington.